-What was it like vlogging for the CBBC website?
-Have you ever thought about doing your own vlogs?
+What was it like vlogging for the CBBC website and have you ever thought about doing your own vlogs?

 Did you enjoy appearing in Holby City as Jake Patterson, and do you keep in contact with any of the cast members?

-Would you like to do any theatre shows or movies?
+Would you like to do any theatre shows or films?

 We’ve noticed you were filming with Chris Kamara, could you tell us more about that?

 We filmed a pilot for a new comedy panel show we’re hoping will get commissioned for CBBC.
 I’m not too sure how much I’m allowed to say about it though so best not to go into too much detail.
 But being a massive football fan having the opportunity to work with such a legend as Chris Kamara was unreal, he’s such a nice guy as well.
 We had a good laugh, he kept saying that I was a younger version of him and he could pass as my dad.
 I thought don’t push your luck Kammy, you’re not that good looking.
 Haha, just kidding.